Discover our pick of the best places to visit and things to do in Tel Aviv, Israel today.

 Brodetsky St 17

 You can enjoy high-quality food in a relaxed and calm environment and a quiet neighborhood.
 There are menus and options for each preference – vegan, gluten-free, omnivorous, vegetarians.
-The best part of this restaurant is that you get a personal touch to every menu.
+The best part of this restaurant is that you get a personal touch on every menu.

 They bring down influences from the Persian, Italian and Greek communities creating a unique culinary language.
 There is also a different highlight to this place – the “after-birth pot” service that is specially made for new mothers and their food preferences.